Main Content

 Description

-Trust region policy optimization (TRPO) is a model-free, online, on-policy, policy gradient reinforcement learning method.
+Trust region policy optimization (TRPO) is an on-policy, policy gradient reinforcement learning method for environments with a discrete or continuous action space.
+It directly estimates a stochastic policy and uses a value function critic to estimate the value of the policy.
 This algorithm prevents significant performance drops compared to standard policy gradient methods by keeping the updated policy within a trust region close to the current policy.
 The action space can be either discrete or continuous.
 For continuous action spaces, this agent does not enforce constraints set in the action specification; therefore, if you need to enforce action constraints, you must do so within the environment.

 Note